mercadopago/devsite-docs/guides/online-payments/web-tokenize-checkout/customers-and-cards.en.md

 </script>
 ```

+> This documentation uses the new library version.
+To see the previous version, go to [Customers and stored cards with MercadoPago.js V1 section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/web-tokenize-checkout/v1/customers-and-cards).

 ## Adding new cards to a customer

 It is possible to add new cards to your `Customer`.
 For this you must create a `token` and make a `HTTP POST` request to `Customer`.